 Katharine York (Chair)MARKETING

-Katharine works full time for Siemens Gamesa, runs the GRP website and manages the GRP LinkedIn presence.
+Katharine manages the Operations & Maintenance Centre of Excellence for ORE Catapult, runs the GRP website and manages the GRP LinkedIn presence.
 She moved to work in the Offshore Wind Industry in Grimsby in 2012, and GRP helped her to make connections locally.
 Katharine is excited to see the prominent role that the Humber region is playing in this rapidly accelerating and essential industry.
 She is an advocate for WiME and the skills opportunities within the offshore wind industry.

 Maggie works full time for NE Lincs council as a Lead Investment Officer for renewables, supporting the sector to promote growth and job creation, and is the main point of contact for businesses growing or investing in the area.
 Maggie supports GRP and its members through the coordination of events and membership, masterminded the 2019 conference and designed the famous #docksocks